 It should be noted that continuity only considers failures due to unscheduled events, and so any periods of high HPL for example that have been previously informed via a NANU are not counted as a failure for continuity.

-During the monitoring period of January 1 to March 31 2014 no potential failure events were observed.
-Therefore the continuity during this period was 100%.
+During the monitoring period of January 1 to March 31 2015 no potential failure events were observed.

 Start Date Start Time Outage Duration (secs) Reason for Outage Comments - - - - -

 Table 5-1: Summary of Outages from Monitoring Period